Ayesh/markdown/README.md

-# markdown
+# Markdown
-An extension for `erusev/parsedown` with our own additions.
+Form of `erusev/parsedown` with modernized code base, maintained, and made even faster with micro-optimizations.